 Why do people buy and sell BTC via options contracts?

-Options contracts, like futures, are also tools for risk management, but are a bit more flexible since they are not accompanied by any obligations for buyers.
+Options contracts, like futures, are also tools for risk management, but are a bit more flexible since they're not accompanied by any obligations for buyers.

 We can once again discuss Bitcoin miners as potential beneficiaries of these contracts, where they can purchase put options to secure a certain rate for their mined BTC in the future.
 However, unlike futures contracts, where the miners would be obliged to sell their BTC regardless of the price, here they can choose not to sell if Bitcoin rises significantly.

-Speculation remains another reason behind the use of options, because they allow conservative market participants to make their bets with much smaller sums at risk (the premiums) compared to futures contracts.
+Speculation remains another reason behind the use of options, because they allow conservative market participants to make their bets with much smaller sums at risk (the premiums) compared to futures.

 Derivatives and Bitcoin’s legitimacy